typetools/checker-framework/docs/developer/mutable-index-checking-advanced.md

-If we know, by some means of alias tracking, that a reference to a collection is unique and used only in one place, then it may be safely converted both ways between `@GrowOnly` and Shrinkable.
+If we know, by some means of alias tracking, that a reference to a collection is unique and used only in one place, then it may be safely converted both ways between `@GrowOnly` and CanShrink.
 This allows to "freeze" and "unfreeze" the collection for a while.
 That may be quite a common thing, so it could enable checking more code.
 On the other hand, satisfying the necessary uniqueness conditions might be difficult.